sagemath/sagewiki_to_gh-2022-10-10/days42.md

 Sunday

- 3:00pm: check in at the lodge\\
- rest of the afternoon/evening: tutorials/problem sets\\
- 7:00pm: dinner at La Hacienda\\
+ 3:00pm: check in at the lodge// rest of the afternoon/evening: tutorials/problem sets// 7:00pm: dinner at La Hacienda//

 Monday